modular-component/website/docs/usage/testing-components.md

 ```

 The `withRouter` and `withServices` are imaginary custom stages that inject the routing mechanism and our backend
-services into the argument map. `withLocale` is a localization stage that turns localization codes into strings.
+services into the argument map. `withLocale` is a localization stage that turns localization codes into localized strings.

 In our tests, we want to make sure of a few things: